openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_common.md

 - Although executed asynchronously by a dedicated threads the callbacks should NOT include heavy operations (e.g. I/O) and/or blocking calls.
 Keep the work done by any callback to a minimum.

 ## "get_tensor" Idiom <a name="new-request-based-api"></a>
+Within OpenVINO, each device has different requirements on the memory padding/alignment/etc. This is also relevant for the input/output tensors.
+By default, the tensors are already allocated to be device-friendly.

-`get_tensor` is a recommended way to populate the inference inputs (and read back the outputs), as it internally allocates the data with right padding/alignment for the device.
+Thus, the `get_tensor` is a recommended way to populate the inference inputs (and read back the outputs).
 For example, the GPU inputs/outputs tensors are mapped to the host (which is fast) only when the `get_tensor` is used, while for the `set_tensor` a copy into the internal GPU structures may happen.
 Please consider the [API examples](../OV_Runtime_UG/ov_infer_request.md).
 In contrast, the `set_tensor` is a preferable way to handle remote tensors, [for example with the GPU device](../OV_Runtime_UG//supported_plugins/GPU_RemoteTensor_API.md).